Free activities to do in Barcelona

-La Boqueria Market is a famous indoor market hall is a colorful explosion of fruit, vegetables, seafood, rows, and rows of cured jamón and some mind-boggling butchers’ displays.
-There are tapas bars, pizza stalls and all manner of produce you can try before you buy.
+LA BOQUERIA MARKET is a famous indoor market hall that is a colorful explosion of fruit, vegetables, seafood, rows, and rows of cured jamón, and some mind-boggling butchers’ displays.
+There are tapas bars, pizza stalls, and all manner of produce you can try before you buy.

-If you’re looking for a real market where tourists-to-locals is more in favor of the latter, then be sure to take a look at the fresh food market in the Santa Caterina market.
+If you’re looking for a real market where tourists-to-locals are more in favor of the latter, then be sure to take a look at the fresh food market in the SANTA CATERINA MARKET.

 El Born Cultural Centre

-See the Roman remains in El Born Cultural Centre, where you’ll find some recently recovered remains and building foundations from the Roman period of the city.
+See the Roman remains in El Born Cultural Centre.
+You’ll find some recently recovered remains and building foundations from the Roman period of the city.

-Entry to the building and the central walkway is free of charge where from you can get a good view of the archaeological remains.
-There are trilingual display boards with information about the remains, the war of the Spanish succession and the siege of Barcelona.
+Entry to the building and the central walkway is free of charge where you can get a good view of the archaeological remains.
+There are trilingual display boards with information about the remains, the war of the Spanish succession, and the siege of Barcelona.

 While many of Barcelona’s architectural gems have admission fees to see the interiors, the arguably more impressive facades can be seen for free.

-Passeig de Gracia is a boulevard located in Barcelona’s Eixample district.
-It has a 1 KM shopping line from Placa Catalunya to Avinguda Diagonal and to the edge of Gràcia.
+PASSEIG DE GRACIA is a boulevard located in Barcelona’s Eixample district.
+It has a 1 KM shopping line from Plaça Catalunya to Avinguda Diagonal and to the edge of Gràcia.
 The wide boulevards and buildings surrounding Passeig de Gràcia transports you back to a majestic time and adds to the feeling of opulence.
-Along the route are many of the cities best examples of Gaudi’s work – Casa Batlló and Casa Milà – and many of the most luxurious Spanish and international brands.
+Along the route are many of the cities’ best examples of Gaudi’s work – Casa Battló and Casa Milà – and many of the most luxurious Spanish and international brands.